 The pesto is added only when its time to serve, otherwise it loses its flavors.

-A good restaurant to try this soup, as well as other local foods in Nice, is Acchiardo Restaurant in the Old Town.
+A good restaurant to try this soup and other local foods in Nice is Acchiardo Restaurant in the Old Town.

 Location: 38 Rue Droite, Nice